isaklafleur/summary-by-a-full-stack-developer/readme.md

 ---

-No jQuery and Bootstrap as I don't want to touch it...
+No jQuery and Bootstrap, only pure Vanilla JS and DOM manipulation...